 On April 6, 2023, MIAC became aware of a cyberattack on its computer systems.
 MIAC immediately took steps to secure its systems and began an investigation into the nature and scope of the event.
 Third-party forensic, and other, external specialists were brought in to assist with this process.
 Through this investigation, MIAC determined that it was the victim of a ransomware attack and that an unauthorized actor accessed and exfiltrated certain files stored on its systems between April 5, 2023, to April 6, 2023.
 MIAC then undertook a comprehensive review of the affected data to confirm what information was impacted, and notified its impacted clients, who own the data at issue.
-On May 31, 2023, MIAC determined that information related to myCUmortgage, was included in the impacted files and notified myCUmortgage on June 8, 2023.
+On August 17, 2023, MIAC determined that information related to certain customers of MIAC's client, PHH Mortgage Corporation ("PHH") was included in the impacted files.
 MIAC is unaware of any actual or attempted misuse of information as a result of this incident.

-The information that could have been subject to unauthorized access includes name, property address, Social Security number, loan application information, and loan number (if the loan was funded).
+The information that could have been subject to unauthorized access includes name, Social Security number, loan numbers, and property address.